Enable Active Directory Auditing – A Step-by-Step Guide

 Enable the Security Auditing

 For security auditing, it is required to either modify default domain policy or create a new Group Policy Object and edit it.
 You have to, in fact, deal with Advanced Audit Policy Configuration for this.
-Perform the following steps for enabling the security auditing of Active Directory in Windows Server 2012.
+Perform the following steps for enabling the security auditing of Active Directory.

 • Go to Start Menu → Administrative Tools → Group Policy Management.